olivercareyncl/Data-Science-Portfolio/House Prices - Advanced Regression Analysis/README.md

 ### 1. **Exploratory Data Analysis (EDA)**
    - Explored the dataset to understand the distribution of variables, missing values, and outliers.
-   - Visualized relationships between features and the target variable `SalePrice`.
+   - Visualised relationships between features and the target variable `SalePrice`.

 ### 2. **Feature Engineering**
    - Handled missing values by imputing the median for numerical features and the mode for categorical features.